7 Easy Skull Granny Square Pattern Tips for Beginners

 Understanding the Skull Granny Square Construction

-Like the cat granny square, a skull granny square pattern uses a hybrid construction method.
-The skull motif itself is worked row by row, then a granny square border is added in rounds around the perimeter.
-This combination gives you the detail and precision of row work for the motif and the speed and beauty of round work for the border.
+Like a cat granny square, it’s a hybrid build: the skull is worked row by row, then a granny border is added in rounds around it.
+You get the precision of row work for the motif and the speed of round work for the border.

 Once the skull panel is complete, you work a foundation round of single crochet evenly around the perimeter, placing extra stitches at the corners.
 Then you build the granny border in rounds using standard cluster stitches.
 Our granny square crochet pattern covers the cluster stitch technique in detail.